box/box-python-sdk/docs/ai.md

 Sends an AI request to supported LLMs and returns an answer specifically focused on the user's question given the provided context.

+You can ask a question about a single file, several files, or the entire contents of a Box Hub.
+To search across and ask questions about everything in a Box Hub, send a single item with `type` set to `hubs` and the Hub's ID as the `id`.
+Box AI answers the question using the indexed content of all files in that Hub.

+Asking questions about a Box Hub requires Box AI for Hubs to be enabled in the Admin Console before the Hub is created, so that its content is indexed.

 This operation is performed by calling function `create_ai_ask`.

 See the endpoint docs at